carlosivanr/intro_to_R/README.md

 Load Packages

 Once a package is installed, it needs to be loaded into the R Session to become available for use.
-This has to be done during each session or everytime you open up RStudio.
+This has to be done during each session.
 To load a package, use the `library()` function.
 Simple pass in the name of the package, with out quotes as it's input.
  ```{r}
  library(tidyverse)
  library(rstatix)